If you’re concerned about your child’s thumb-sucking habit, we are here to help.

 The Truth About Thumb-Sucking

-As they begin to get their permanent teeth, however, thumb-sucking may cause problems with the alignment of their teeth.
-It can also create a significant change in the formation of the roof of their mouth.
+However, as children begin to get their permanent teeth, thumb-sucking may cause problems with tooth alignment and significantly change the formation of the roof of their mouth.
 Allowing children to use pacifiers is no different from thumb-sucking.
-The only difference is that pacifiers are easier to take away, and therefore the habit is easier to break.
+The only difference is that pacifiers are easier to take away, and therefore, the habit is easier to break.

 For the occasional self-soothing thumb-sucker, the consequences might be mild.
 But for a child who uses their thumb constantly to find comfort, dental problems might be significant enough to cause concern.
-In fact, if your child is an aggressive enough thumb-sucker, you might begin to notice problems developing with their baby teeth early on.
+If your child is an aggressive enough thumb-sucker, you might notice developing issues with their baby teeth early on.

 When Should You Try to Break Their Thumb-Sucking Habit?

 Because thumb-sucking is a habit that many children find so comforting, it can be a persistent one and hard to break.
 The best thing you can do is to approach it with understanding and try not to be too harsh.
-Praise them for not thumb-sucking, and try not to use punishment as a means to control or eradicate it.
-Explain why it isn’t good for them, and perhaps work with them to find an alternate means to soothe themselves during those times when they need to find comfort.
+Praise them for not thumb-sucking, and try not to use punishment to control or eradicate it.
+Explain why it isn’t good for them, and perhaps work with them to find an alternate means to soothe themselves when they need comfort.

 Thumb-sucking isn’t the worst habit that your child can engage in, but it is one that you should try to limit and remove from their behavior patterns as soon as you can so that you can stop it from impacting their oral health in the future.